 Leather substitute materials may be used, providing they have been checked by the Chief Technical Steward.

-Use of a chest and back protector is highly recommended.
+Use of a chest and back protector compulsory.

 Riders must wear a helmet which is in good condition, provides a good fit and is properly fastened.